 - Ensure that students whose behavior is of concern are contacted through follow-up processes and have access to the appropriate services so that they have the opportunity to improve their welfare;

-Reporting Incidents to the BIT
+Reporting Incidents to the CARES Team

 This information will be used to reach out to the affected individuals and connect each individual with appropriate support services.
 The information provided (including the reporting party) is CONFIDENTIAL.